Drugs for obstructive airway diseases, adrenergics in combination with anticholinergics. ATC code:

 by 80 ml in patients (Ultibro Breezhaler n=82; placebo n=42) with the lowest degree of reversibility (<5%) (p=0.053) and by 220 ml in those patients (Ultibro Breezhaler n=392, placebo n=190) with a higher degree of reversibility at baseline (≥5%) compared to placebo (p<0.001).

-by 200 ml compared to placebo at the 26-week primary endpoint (p<0.001) and showed statistically significant increases compared to each monotherapy component treatment arm (indacaterol and glycopyrronium) as well as the tiotropium treatment arm, as shown in Table 1.
-(See Table 1.)
+by 200 ml compared to placebo at the 26-week primary endpoint (p<0.001) and showed statistically significant increases compared to each monotherapy component treatment arm (indacaterol and glycopyrronium) as well as the tiotropium treatment arm, as shown in the Table 1 as follows.

 Click on icon to see table/diagram/image